 Veterinarians occasionally prescribe aspirin for dogs with certain joint conditions.
 In addition to treating mild to moderate pain, it can also prevent blood clots.
 Be sure to review the dosage instructions before administration, as aspirin overdoses can cause life-threatening side effects.

 Rimadyl is the brand name for the generic equivalent, carprofen.
 Because this drug poses fewer side effects than other NSAIDs, it’s commonly used for dogs with long-term conditions.
-Your dog can take Rimadyl orally as a chewable tablet or caplet, or your veterinarian can administer an injection.
+Your dog can take carprofen orally as a chewable tablet or caplet, or your veterinarian can administer an injection.
 It’s typically administered every 12 hours in dogs.

 Merck Veterinary Manual explains that while uncommon, some dogs can develop hepatopathies, which refer to a group of liver diseases.
 One-third of dogs that develop these conditions are Labrador Retrievers.
 Your veterinarian may take your dog’s breed into consideration when creating their treatment plan.

 Meloxicam (brand name “Metacam“) aims to reduce inflammation and discomfort in dogs.
-It comes in many varieties as an injection, a gel, a liquid, or a pill.
+It comes in many varieties as an injection, a gel, a oral liquid, or a tablet.
 It can be used to address musculoskeletal conditions or as a post-operative measure.
 Metacam is usually administered once every 24 hours in dogs.

 Potential Side Effects of NSAIDs in Dogs